 - Restaurants with indoor seating are open.
 Restaurants will not have to limit the number of people at one table, nor their opening hours.
 The two-meter distance between tables in gastronomic establishments varies from obligation to recommendation.

-- Meetings set by law, like municipal council meetings, party congresses and shareholders’ meetings, are allowed without any restrictions to the number of participants,
+- Meetings set by law, like municipal council meetings, party congresses and shareholders’ meetings, are not allowed

 - Indoor and outdoor tourist attractions are opened.
 Casinos, zoos and botanical gardens can let visitors in, both interiors and exteriors.
 Museums, galleries, libraries, exhibition halls are opened,

 - Taxi drivers are no longer obliged to have a barrier between the driver and clients in their cars.
 The government also cancelled the 15-minute compulsory break between individual clients.
 Air conditioning is allowed,s,